MrAbdelaziz/Secure-Store-Policies/README.md

-# YouCan Secure Store Policies
+# Secure Store Policies

 ## Description
-YouCan Secure Store Policies is a JavaScript class that provides a set of security policies for web stores created on the YouCan platform.
+Secure Store Policies is a JavaScript class that provides a set of security policies for web stores.
 This class aims to enhance the security of online stores by implementing measures to prevent unauthorized actions and protect sensitive data.

 ## Features
 - Disable submission after a certain number of times